Juniormi01/Bidding-Room-Project/README.md

 python Main2.py
 Update the connect_to_game method to match the host's IP and port if they are not localhost:9999.

-Game Controls
+## Game Controls
 Hosting Player starts with the symbol X.
 Joining Player uses the symbol 0.
-To make a move, enter the desired row and column (e.g., 1,2).
+Click on a cell to make a move, and the board will automatically update.
-The game alternates turns, checking for a winner or tie after each move.
+The game alternates turns, and alerts appear when there’s a win, loss, or tie.

-Example Playthrough
+## Example Playthrough
 Host runs the script and waits for a client connection.
 Client connects to the host.
-Players take turns making moves by entering row,column coordinates.
+Players take turns making moves by selecting the cell they wish to take.
 Game results are displayed as soon as there's a winner or tie.

+## GUI Styling
+The GUI has been styled for a more enjoyable experience:

+- Button Colors: Each cell has a light beige color (#FFDDC1) that darkens slightly when clicked.
+- Turn Indicator Colors: Player X moves are highlighted with a red shade (#FF6347), and player 0 moves use a blue shade (#4682B4).
+- Font and Layout: The buttons use a bold Helvetica font (size 24) for readability, and are spaced apart for a clean look.

-Code Structure
+## Code Structure:

-The TicTacToe class handles the game logic and networking.
+The TicTacToeGUI class handles the game logic, networking, and GUI.
 Key methods include:
 - host_game(): Hosts a new game and waits for a client.
 - connect_to_game(): Connects to an existing hosted game.
-- handle_connection(): Manages moves and game flow between the players.
-- apply_move(): Validates and applies a move to the board.
+- make_move(): Handles the player's move and sends it to the opponent.
-- check_valid_move(): Checks if a selected cell is available.
+- receive_move(): Receives the opponent's move and updates the GUI.
-- check_if_won(): Checks if a player has won the game.
+- check_winner(): Checks if a player has won or if the game is a tie.
-- print_board(): Displays the current board state.
+- display_winner(): Displays the game result (win, lose, or tie).
+- create_board(): Initializes the styled GUI with Tkinter.